 This is one of the most child-friendly climbing centres in Leeds, but while the bright, colourful challenges might be great for the kids, don’t be fooled, Clip ’n Climb will put parents through their paces too, so don’t just be a spectator.

 Safety is paramount here.
-You’ll get a briefing on arrival, which includes getting those harnesses on, and then it’s a simple case of clipping on to the safety lines attached to each climbing wall.
+You’ll get a briefing on arrival, harnesses go on, and then it’s a simple case of clipping on to the safety lines attached to each climbing wall.

 Ice pick climbs, daring overhangs and race-to-the-top challenges will remind you just how dexterous kids are, but nothing makes a parent gasp more than the moment they (or you) let go at the top and drop serenely to the floor.